Astrosp/Awesome-OSINT-For-Everything/README.md

 - [greynoise](https://viz.greynoise.io/) - Search for IPs, Tags, CVEs, vpn, dns...
 - [Dehashed](https://www.dehashed.com/) - You can search for your email if its leak in some databases of anything..
+- [Cerast Intelligence](https://cerast-intelligence.com/) - Leaked Files Search like .Env, Databases, Configs and more.
 - [HaveIbeenPwned?](https://haveibeenpwned.com/) - check if your email address is in a data breach
 - [ScamSearch](https://scamsearch.io/) - search to find phone, email, profile if is tobe a scammer.
 - [Intelligence X](https://intelx.io/) - Intelligence X is a search engine and data archive. · The search works with selectors, i.e. specific search terms such as email addresses, domains, URLs, IPs...